Elementary Education: Multidisciplinary Studies

 3

 Students must have a “C+” or higher in all education courses and a minimum cumulative GPA of 3.0 before enrolling in EDU 465.
-In addition, students must present evidence of a passing score on the Praxis Subject Assessments test: Elementary Education Multiple Subjects test six months prior to student teaching (by March 1 for those students applying for student teaching in the fall semester and July 1 for those students applying for student teaching in the spring).
+In addition, students must present evidence of a passing score on the Praxis Subject Assessments test: Elementary Education Multiple Subjects test six months prior to student teaching (by March 1 for those students applying for student teaching in the fall semester and July 1 for those students applying for student teaching in the spring semester).

-Multidisciplinary Concentration
+Multidisciplinary Courses

-(31 credits minimum)
+(22 credits minimum)

 ENG 236Applied Grammar & Syntax3